Recovered Bomellida Document Archives

 DATE: January 10, 1964 (11:00)

-SUBJECT: INFRASTRUCTURE DAMAGE ASSESSMENT AND SURVIVAL
+SUBJECT: DAMAGE ASSESSMENT AND SURVIVAL

 Page Number: 23